See the video (requires QuickTime)

 The official proceedings of the day concluded with the BGM at which Steve Bailey, winner of the Chris Robson Memorial Prize, was presented with his award.
 Steve's winning article, Putting HyperStudio to the Test first appeared in MAPE Focus on Art, Summer Term 1998, and can also be found in the Curriculum Support section of the MAPE website.

-After dinner Rob Crompton and David Congdon entertained us all with a selection of "Sounds of the 60's" and other decades.
-They had the good sense to provide song sheets for those of us too young to have heard the words in their original version, or those of us too old to recall them!
+They had the good sense to provide song sheets for those of us too young to have heard the

 On Sunday morning there were some shorter "Show and Tell" sessions.
 Fiona Sanderson explained how she had used StoryMaker and Alan Rodgers described a weather recording project at his school.
 There were two different sessions using Roamer, Dave Siviter gave some tips on managing a website, and Rhona Dick provided an insight into how the Focus on History CD-Rom had come to be.
 The sun shone and between the sessions we were able to have coffee on the terrace.